Marisken Surgery: Treatment, Procedure & Experiences

 What preparations, diagnostics, and types of anesthesia are common?

-Before a skin tag surgery, a brief but targeted proctological evaluation is performed.
-The goal is to ensure that the symptoms actually originate from a skin tag and that no acute disease is present in the background.
+Before a skin tag surgery, a short but targeted proctological evaluation is performed.
+The goal is to ensure that the symptoms actually originate from a skin tag and that no acute disease is present.

 Diagnostics before the procedure